 Do you remember where you were the first time you ate a particular thing?
 Obviously not everything, but things that were exciting, surprising, or just amazingly delicious?
 I certainly remember the first time I ate fish with sauce vierge.
 It was about 15 years ago, and it’s still one of my favourite things to eat – so simple, and so, so delicious.

 Perhaps the reason I can pin it down so exactly is that it was also slightly unusual circumstances.
-I was in Cannes, in the South of France, on a Pesach programme in a fancy hotel, with my parents and assorted other family and friends.
+I was in Cannes, in the South of France.
+My family and some close friends were at a Pesach programme in a fancy hotel.
 I’m not sure why we went, as we weren’t in the habit of going away for Pesach, but it was rather wonderful and very indulgent.

 Dinner each evening was four courses – starter, fish, meat, and dessert.
 I didn’t eat the meat course and usually the three other courses were plenty for me!
-But I was always offered a second portion of the fish course, and I’m pretty sure I had seconds of the wonderful fish with sauce vierge.
-I would have been foolish not to!
+But I was always offered a second portion of the fish, and I’m pretty sure I had seconds of the wonderful fish with sauce vierge.
+It was too delicious to resist!

-Sauce vierge is a traditional French sauce which became popular in the 1980s (I’m only 30+ years behind the trend!) and is most simply made from tomatoes, garlic, basil, lemon juice and olive oil.
+Sauce vierge is a traditional French sauce which became popular in the 1980s and is most simply made from tomatoes, garlic, basil, lemon juice and olive oil.
 There are various other optional extras, such as soft herbs like parsley, tarragon or chives, spices like coriander, or even things like capers, lemon zest or olives.
 The ingredients are mixed together and the flavours allowed to mingle.
 That’s it!
-It couldn’t be easier and the result is just divine.
+It couldn’t be easier and the result is just sublime.

 This recipe makes enough for 3-4 portions of sauce vierge, but I usually make extra.